mileslucey/movies_success_analysis/README.md

 #### How to Reproduce the Analysis
 1. Enter [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) key into the [api_keys.py](https://github.com/mileslucey/movies_success_analysis/blob/master/api_keys.py) file
 2. Run the [data_cleanup.ipynb](https://github.com/mileslucey/movies_success_analysis/blob/master/data_cleanup.ipynb) file to pull data from the API, clean the data, and export the cleaned data into a new CSV file
-3. Run the [analysis.ipynb](https://github.com/mileslucey/movies_success_analysis/blob/master/analysis.ipynb) to reproduce the analysis
+3. Run the [analysis.ipynb](https://github.com/mileslucey/movies_success_analysis/blob/master/analysis.ipynb) file to reproduce the analysis
 #### Files
 * The [api_keys.py](https://github.com/mileslucey/movies_success_analysis/blob/master/api_keys.py) file is a Python file that contains the API key used in the analysis.
 The current API key must be replaced in order for the analysis to run
 * The [data_cleanup.ipynb](https://github.com/mileslucey/movies_success_analysis/blob/master/data_cleanup.ipynb) file is a Jupyter Notebook file that pulls in data from the API, cleans the data, and exports the data into a new CSV file